 12 Fantastic Uses for Apples

 Fantastic Uses for Apples

-Alongside bananas, apples happen to be the number one consumed fruit in the US today, but did you know that they also have several uses around your home besides eating?
+Alongside bananas, apples are the number one consumed fruit in the US today, but did you know that they also have several uses around your home besides eating?
 I’m serious when I tell you this!
 While they are especially good for you, they can also be used to eliminate odors, moisten cakes, and so much more.
-So continue reading to find out more about apples and their many fantastic uses.
+So please continue reading to learn more about apples and their many fantastic uses.
 In case you missed this post, Apples: Everything You Need To Know

+12 Fantastic Uses for Apples